slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'To do science is to search for repeated patterns, not simply to accumulate the facts.' -- Robert MacArthur*

 > *'The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms.' -- Albert Einstein*

+> *'The whole of science is nothing more than a refinement of everyday thinking.'*

 > *'Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought.' -- Albert Szent-Gyorgyi*